 Orders were placed on Great Britain for the supply of the required machinery, components and most importantly cordite, with the some of the machinery received in good time, the delivery of the remainder was promised to be delivered as soon as possible by the British suppliers.
 Given that war had broken out the importance of setting up this capability and securing New Zealand’s immediate supply of Artillery Ammunition for training and home defence became evident, Lieutenant Parker must be commended for his proposal which laid the foundations for the modern Ammunition Technician Trade.

-As the new Section was to be another uniformed section of the RNZA such as the Field Artillery or Electric Light Company.
-It was to be under the administration and control of the OC RNZA and not the Quartermaster General, and on 1 March 1915 authority was granted under New Zealand Defence Forces General Order 90 to raise the New Zealand Army Ordnance Section with effect from 1 April 1915.
+As the Ordnance Corps Section was to be another uniformed section of the RNZA such as the Field Artillery or Electric Light Company.
+It was to be under the administration and control of the OC RNZA and not the Quartermaster General, and on 1 March 1915 authority was granted under New Zealand Defence Forces General Order 90 to raise the New Zealand Army Ordnance Corps Section with effect from 1 April 1915.

-Given that the creation of the Ordnance Section within the RNZA had been anticipated for some time it was not an entirely smooth transition.
-The OC RNZA Lieutenant Colonel J.E Hume was away from his Wellington HQ at the time, with many of his responsibilities carried out by a subordinate, Lieutenant J Burberry, and was somewhat out of the loop when the Defence Force general Orders were published.
+Given that the creation of the Ordnance Corps Section within the RNZA had been anticipated for some time it was not an entirely smooth transition.
+The OC RNZA Lieutenant Colonel J.E Hume was away from his Wellington HQ at the time, with many of his responsibilities carried out by a subordinate, Lieutenant J Burberry, and was out of the loop when the Defence Force general Orders were published.
 Lt Col Hume was at the Regimental HQ in Auckland when he received the file with the names of the selected men for his approval, replied a week later that he was unaware of the formation of such a section.
 As it had been settled on without referring to him to proceed, adding that if it was intended to appoint serving soldiers, then seniors with good records should be selected.

-All those selected had retired and declined re-enlistment, except for an Ex sergeant Murray.
-Applications were widened to both former and serving members of the RNZA and although, with not as much service and experience as those selected initially the following were the Foundation members:
+All those selected had retired and declined re-enlistment, except for an Ex Sergeant Murray.
+Applications were widened to both former and serving members of the RNZA, and although, with not as much service and experience as those selected initially the following were the Foundation members:

 - Bombardier John Murray,